-A color-coded grid of the National Digital Forecast Database (NDFD) weather type and likelihood is displayed to indicate forecast precipitation.
-The NDFD precipitation weather symbol is overlaid on the grid.
+A color-coded grid of weather type, severity, and likelihood is displayed to indicate forecast precipitation.
+The corresponding precipitation weather symbol is overlaid on the grid.
 Convective, tropical cyclone, international thunderstorm, and volcanic ash SIGMET polygons are automatically displayed.
 NWS hazards associated with precipitation including, tornado, severe thunderstorm, winter storm, winter weather, ice storm, freezing rain and lake effect snow are displayed.

-The National Digital Forecast Database (NDFD) grid for thunderstorm coverage categories (isolated, scattered, or numerous) is displayed with the thunderstorm type/intensity symbol overlaid.
-Convective, Tropical Cyclone, and International Thunderstorm SIGMET polygons are displayed.
+A grid of thunderstorm coverage categories (isolated, scattered, or numerous) is displayed with the thunderstorm type/intensity symbol overlaid.
+Convective, tropical cyclone, and international thunderstorm SIGMET polygons are displayed.
 Only Severe Thunderstorm and Tornado NWS warnings are included.

 The user can select to view wind data for levels in 3000 ft. increments from the surface to FL300, and in 6000 ft. increments from FL300 to FL480.
 The user may also select to view data at the surface (SFC) or the maximum values (MAX) for all levels.
-Rapid Refresh (RAP) model wind speed is displayed in a color-coded graphic and wind speed and direction is depicted by gridded wind barbs, which increase in density as the user zooms in.
-At the surface, the wind barbs are derived from the NDFD.
-All other layers display wind barbs derived from the RAP.
+Model wind speed is displayed in a color-coded graphic and wind speed and direction is depicted by gridded wind barbs, which increase in density as the user zooms in.
 Wind gusts are shown in red.
-When "MAX" is selected, the graphic displayed is the maximum RAP values for wind speed and the associated direction wind barb regardless of flight level.
+When "MAX" is selected, the graphic displayed is the maximum value for wind speed and the associated direction wind barb regardless of flight level.

 Convective, tropical cyclone, and international thunderstorm SIGMET and AIRMET Tango polygons for low level wind shear and strong surface winds are overlaid on the graphic.
 NWS wind advisories and warnings, which include Gale, Wind, High Wind, Lake Wind, Winter Storm, Blizzard, Ice Storm, Storm, and Blowing Dust are displayed at the surface.
 Small Craft warnings for wind will be added in the future.

-The Graphical Turbulence Guidance (GTG) expresses the phenomena in terms of Eddy Dissipation Rate (EDR).
+The graphical turbulence grid is expressed in terms of Eddy Dissipation Rate (EDR).
 AIRMET Tango is displayed for turbulence only.
 It does not include AIRMET Tango for surface winds or low level wind shear.
 Turbulence, convective, tropical cyclone and international thunderstorm SIGMETs are also overlaid.
 The user can select flight levels in 3000 ft. increments between the surface and FL300, and in 6000 ft. increments between FL300 and FL480.
 The user also has the option to choose "LO" or "HI".
 When LO or HI is selected, the maximum EDR value is displayed for all altitudes below or at and above FL180, respectively.
 Likewise, only the LO or HI SIGMETs are displayed corresponding to the selected level.

 |Aircraft Weight Class